 Most car collisions are the result of other drivers’ negligence or recklessness.
 You owe it to yourself and everyone else on the road to always drive safely.
 However, not all drivers take their responsibility to the public seriously.
 As a result, there will inevitably be car collisions.

 Depending on the severity of the injuries suffered in a car crash, they can be minor, life-altering, or even fatal.
-If you or a loved one were injured or killed in an automobile accident because of someone else’s negligence, you might be eligible for fair compensation.
-However, the claim process can be overwhelming and difficult to undertake on top of your recovery.
+You might be eligible for fair compensation if you or a loved one were injured or killed in an automobile accident because of someone else’s negligence.
+However, the claim process can be overwhelming and difficult during your recovery.

 The Hartford car accident lawyers at Jonathan Perkins Injury Lawyers can help you every step of the way.
-Our team is here to help you get the recompense you deserve.
+Our team is here to help you get the compensation you deserve.

 Car Accident Laws in Connecticut

 An attorney can analyze, explain, and navigate your state’s car-accident-related statutes and regulations, but it will be helpful to understand some of the essentials yourself.
-By doing so, you will have an easier time asserting your rights while dealing with insurance companies.
+Doing so will ensure you have an easier time asserting your rights while dealing with insurance companies.

-- Comparative negligence law: Because of Connecticut’s modified comparative negligence rule, you may still be eligible for compensation if your responsibility in the accident is less than 51%.
+- Comparative negligence law: Because of Connecticut’s modified comparative negligence rule, you may still be eligible for compensation if your responsibility for the accident is less than 51%.

-- Statute of limitations: In Connecticut, a personal injury lawsuit must be filed within two years of the car accident date.
+- Statute of limitations: A personal injury lawsuit must be filed within two years of the car accident date in Connecticut.
 If you don’t, you’ll forfeit your right to compensation.

 Our auto accident lawyers can provide further information about the statutes that apply to your vehicle accident case.
-We will do everything in our power to get the compensation you are due.
+We will do everything we can to get the compensation you are due.

 Identifying Who Is At Fault

-It can be challenging to determine who or what was to blame for a car collision.
+Determining who or what was to blame for a car collision can be challenging.
 The following requirements must be met to prove the other driver’s negligence: